Roll Strong Together

 Next stop: Vancouver.
 New to the city and looking to connect and continue to challenge herself, Carla found the Terminal City Rollergirls in 2007.
 A decade-plus later, she’s still coaching and playing the sport.
 She even gave up an award-winning career as an architect to focus on fitness training for derby athletes with her previous venture, Roller Derby Athletics, under her former derby name “Booty Quake.”
 “I’m obviously drawn to the team aspect of sports.
 The bonds between friends are always strongest when you’ve had to overcome physical and mental challenges together.
 Roller Derby has never stopped challenging me, and it has forged a community of confident, inspiring women who are family to me.
 I’ve made the friendships of a lifetime.”

-Carla Smith and Lucy Croysdill are Co-Founders of the Girls on Track Foundation.
+Carla Smith and Lucy Croysdill are also Co-Founders of the Girls on Track Foundation.
 A not-for-profit whose mission is to foster important life skills in teenage girls, through participation in roller derby as skaters and decision makers.